hms-dbmi/pic-sure/CONTRIBUTING.md

 ## Ways to contribute

 Aside from pull requests, our main channel is the "Issues" tab of the repository you are working in.
 Use them to report a bug, suggest an enhancement, or ask a question.
-Once we have received an issue submission, we will be in contact within 5 business days.
+Once we have received an issue submission, we will usually be in contact within 5 business days.

 Documentation is a contribution like any other.
 If something in a README or in this guide is